 Developing the next generation of musicians goes beyond providing performance opportunities: in order to have the best chance at future success, musicians must understand what it means, in broad terms, to be a member of the music industry – beyond mastering their instrument.
 An understanding of the business of music – building a brand, marketing strategy, networking, manufacturing and licensing – is vital to a musician’s long-term viability, especially given today’s rapidly changing digital and online landscapes.

-The Jazz Musician Intensive seeks to support developing musicians through two streams of activity: a series of daily clinics covering a variety of topics related to the wider music industry; and a series of daily rehearsals, ultimately culminating in a performance on an official TD Toronto Jazz Festival stage.
+The Jazz Musician Intensive seeks to support developing musicians through two streams of activity: in one, a series of daily clinics, free and open to the public, covers a variety of topics related to the wider music industry; in the other, 8 post-secondary students, selected from the four major GTA post-secondary jazz programs, rehearse daily under the guidance of a local jazz veteran, ultimately culminating in a performance on an official TD Toronto Jazz Festival stage.

 Clinics run June 24 to 28, from 10:30 am to noon, at Victoria University Chapel, and are led by industry veterans who bring a variety of experiences to the table.
 Clinics are free and open to public.

 - Monday June 24: Life as an independent musician.
 Vocalist extraordinaire Amanda Martinez and guitarist/producer Kevin Barrett ask: how do you pursue your dreams and get through all your to do's as an independent musician?
 From doing the laundry to recording your next album, Kevin and Amanda share some organizational tips to help tame the chaos!

 - Tuesday June 25: I'm out - now what?
 Outstanding saxophonist Melissa Aldana relates her journey from Berklee College of Music student to internationally acclaimed musician, sharing some of the tips she's picked up in the ten years since graduating.